Last updated on November 3rd, 2025 at 01:22 pm

 We visited Cammas Hall Farm two years ago and had such a blast there!
 See the full review here.
 And our kids are already asking to go back pumpkin patching this year!

-I’ve noticed a few other farms around London that are famous for their pumpkin patches, like the Pop Up Farm in Hertfordshire, Tulleys Pumpkin Farm in Sussex, and Secretts Farm in Surrey.
-There are so many options to choose from, and with the pumpkin patch craze going strong, there are new spots popping up every year! (full details below).
+I’ve noticed a few other farms around London that are famous for their pumpkin patches, like the Pop Up Farm in Hertfordshire, Tulleys Pumpkin Farm in Sussex, Secretts Farm in Surrey, and Hobbledown Heath near London.

 Halloween themed activities at London museums